Piedmontese Agnolotti (Agnolotti del Plin)

 Serve simply, letting the filling shine.

-History of Agnolotti
+The History of Agnolotti in Piedmont

 Agnolotti are one of Piedmont’s most iconic stuffed pastas, traditionally prepared for family gatherings and celebrations, often served alongside classic regional dishes such as Veal with tuna sauce and Beef Braised in Barolo Wine.